Datu Patinggi Ali

-Datu Patinggi Abang Ali bin Abang Amir (commonly known as Datu Patinggi Ali) was a key figure in the Sarawak Malays' resistance against the Brunei Empire, which occurred throughout Pengiran Indera Mahkota and Raja Muda Hashim's reign in the 1830s.
+Datu Patinggi Abang Ali bin Abang Amir (commonly known as Datu Patinggi Ali) was a key figure in the Sarawak Malays' resistance against the Brunei Empire, which occurred throughout Pengiran Indera Mahkota and Raja Muda Hashim's reigns in the 1830s.
 He became one of the first supporters of the Brooke Raj and was hailed as Sarawak's first national hero.
 He played an important role in the 1830s uprising against Bruneian authority.
 In an endeavor to oppose Brunei's attempts to subjugate Sarawak through local leaders, he was described by contemporaries as a determined and courageous leader.
-After the Sarawak dispute ended, Brooke appointed Ali as an aide-de-camp.
+After the Sarawak dispute ended, Brooke appointed Ali as his aide-de-camp.

 Early life

 The origins of Ali are disputed.
 Sarawak Malays asserted that he had descended from the Minangkabau Kingdom, which once existed in Sumatra, Indonesia.
 A prince of the Royal House of Minangkabau, Datu Undi (also called Raja Jarom) moved to Borneo with his people and settled near the Sarawak River.
 Raja Jarom had seven children, and the oldest daughter married a Javanese royal prince.
 Malays claim that Ali was descended directly from them.
 Utusan Sarawak states that he is a descendant of the early leader of Sarawak who was centered in Santubong, namely Datu Merpati.

 Antimony ore was discovered in Siniawan and Jambusan in 1823.
 The Bruneian sultan had appointed Ali as the governor of Sarawak in the 1820s.
 The Chinese mined antimony ore in Siniawan, while the Malays who resided in the Tonga Tanah used Bidayuh laborers.
 However, as soon as Sultan Omar Ali Saifuddin II Brunei realized that antimony ore and gold had been discovered in the Bau area, the Sultan named Pengiran Indera Mahkota as the new Governor of Sarawak in 1827, replacing Datu Patinggi Ali, allowing Brunei to take control of the antimony mines and commerce.
 The administrative center of Sarawak was relocated by Pengiran Indera Mahkota in 1826 from Lidah Tanah to Santubong and subsequently to Kuching.
 It is said that he moved the administrative center to Kuching using the fear of pirates as justification.
 However, a deliberate measure was taken to lessen Ali's influence and authority.
-The full control of mining activities and antimony trade in Bau was made feasible by Pengiran Indera Mahkota when they seized power from Ali to govern Sarawak.
+The full control of the mining activities and antimony trade in Bau was made feasible by Pengiran Indera Mahkota when they seized power from Ali to govern Sarawak.

 Mullen, a supporter of Ali, said that Bidayuh and Malays were made to work long hours in the antimony mine.
 Before Pengiran Indera Mahkota arrived, he had been in charge of them for a considerable time.
 When he saw the misery of his followers—who were compelled to labor at Pengiran Indera Mahkota's antimony mine—he was reportedly angered.
 The insistence of Pengiran Indera Mahkota that his followers pay extremely high taxes infuriated Ali even more.
 Additionally, because Pengiran Indera Mahkota controlled all commercial activity, they could not trade as freely as before.